MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-overview.md

 ---
-title: Text classification overview| Microsoft Docs
+title: Overview of text classification model| Microsoft Docs
 description: Provides an overview of the text classification AI model in AI Builder
 author: Dean-Haas
 manager: kvivek